shivamksharma/NumericalAnalysisMethod/README.md

 }

 In the above code snippet, Fd denotes the derivative of the function F.

-Secant method
+#Secant method

 The secant method is another approach for solving the equation F(x) = 0.
 The method is almost identical with Newton's method, except the fact that we choose two initial approximations instead of one before we start the iteration process.
 Suppose we have the current approximations xCrt0 and xCrt1.
 The next approximation xNxt will be computed this time using the following formula:
-Hide   Copy Code

 xNxt = xCrt1 - (F(xCrt1)(xCrt1 - xCrt0)) / (F(xCrt1) - F(xCrt0))

 Note that this method doesn't require the derivative of the function F, like Newton's method did.
-Here is the code that implements the Secant method:
+Here is the code that implements the Secant method.
-Hide   Copy Code

 /*
  * Secant method for solving equation F(x) = 0